 - The project must be designed to provide information in an area where the Experiment Stations need expertise.

-- The proposed project and budget must have preliminary approval of the appropriate Department Head and Associate Dean for Research.
+- The proposed project must have preliminary approval of the appropriate Department Head and Associate Dean for Research.

-- The proposed project written will be subject to peer reviews within the Department or the CAES as per the Agricultural Experiment Stations guidelines.
+- The proposed written project will be subject to peer reviews within the Department or College as per the AES guidelines.